iTwin/itwinjs-core/docs/learning/Glossary.md

 |**PhysicalModel**|A subclass of SpatialModel that holds PhysicalElements.
 |**Props**|iModelJs uses the convention that the members and types of a *JSON wire format* are expressed in TypeScript by an [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html) or [type alias](http://www.typescriptlang.org/docs/handbook/advanced-types.html) with the suffix **Props** (for *prop*erties).
 E.g. ElementProps, ViewDefinitionProps, etc.
 |**RootSubject**|An Element in the iModel that describes (in text) the asset modeled by an iModel.
 There is always one and only one RootSubject.
 All information in an iModel will have some relationship to the RootSubject, making it the root of a *table of contents*.
+|**RPC**|Remote procedure call.
+Allows a client to invoke an operation in a service.
+Web apps use HTTP to implement RPC calls, while desktop apps use pipes.
+|**RpcInterface**|An interface exposed by a service and callable by clients via RPC.
+See  [RpcInterface](../overview/App.md#rpcinterface) for more information.
 |**Rush**|A tool for [managing multiple NPM packages](http://rushjs.io/) within a single git repository.
 |**Schema**|See ECSchema
 |**SheetModel**|A digital representation of a *sheet of paper*.
 Sheet Models are 2d models in bounded paper coordinates.
 SheetModels may contain annotation Elements as well as references to 2d or 3d Views.